 We then try to attach causal meaning to that comparison.
 “Oh performance was down this month compared with last month because …” or “This school is better than that school because …”.

 If there’s one thing which heightens this need for a causal explanation it’s the prospect of personal, painful consequences; whether mental or material.
 This triggers an avalanche of attribution errors illustrated by this cartoon.
-Sales is a hotbed for this claim & blame game.
+Sales is a natural hotbed for this claim & blame game.

 But what if the thing we are measuring has no identifiable cause but arises instead from the intrinsic variability in a system?
 These comparisons and their consequences are now on very shaky ground.
 We still struggle to shake them off because of a very human trait: we don’t handle the concept of randomness very well.